-I smiled the entire time.
-I giggled; I clapped, I cheered.
+I smiled the entire time, giggled, clapped, cheered.
 In essence, I had a great time at the movies.
-And that’s all I want, ultimately, when I spend my time and money to watch some bit of magical make-believe: make me happier than when I walked in.
+And that’s all I really want when I spend my time and money to watch some bit of magical make-believe: make me happier than when I walked in.
 Send me home like a kid on Christmas morning.

 You know what?
 Here’s the thing: do you like gritty DC?
 Then maybe Shazam isn’t your cuppa.
-Personally, I can’t wait for a little more goofy fun to infuse the Justice League Crew.
+Personally, I can’t wait for a little more silly fun to jump start the Justice League Crew.

 Movie Grade: A-